samray-495/Calendar-Management-System/README.md

 should be able to see their individual calendar data & update them.
 Our CMS will store the data of different users in distinct secure text files.

-Please refrence this GitHub, if going to use any part of our code.
+Please reference this GitHub, if going to use any part of our code.

 Thank you,
 KAVAD.C